WHALE WATCHING:

 Akureyri whale watching is often about quiet moments: watching a humpback surface repeatedly in the fjord, listening to guides explain feeding behavior, and enjoying the landscape without feeling rushed

-For travelers planning to whale watch from Akureyri, this is the operator we recommend based on guide quality, group size, and how they handle real conditions..
+This is the operator we recommend in Akureyri, based on guide quality, group size, and consistency on the water.

 Whale watching in Húsavík